JerryYang666/JerryYang666/README.md

 - 👋 Hi, I’m @JerryYang666
 - 👀 I’m interested in building exciting AI apps and analyzing biology data with Python.
-- 🌱 I’m currently learning Neuroscience, Business Management, and Entrepreneurship
+- 🌱 I’m currently learning Neuroscience and Business Analytics.
 - 💞️ I’m looking to collaborate on anything fun.
 - 📫 How to reach me rxy216@case.edu